 Rule 5160:1-3-05.20 | Medicaid: deeming of resources.

-(1) "Child," for deeming purposes, means an individual under age eighteen who lives in the household with one or both parents and is neither married nor head of household.
-The deeming of parental resources applies through the month in which the eligible child becomes eighteen years old.
+(1) "Child" means an individual under age eighteen who lives in the household with one or both parents and is neither married nor the head of household.
+The deeming of parental resources applies through the month in which the eligible child attains eighteen years of age.
 An eligible or ineligible child's resources are never deemed to parent(s) or sibling(s).

 (2) "Deemed resources" means resources attributed to another person whether or not the resource is actually available to the person to whom they are deemed.